bloxstreet/support/docs/mr+-information/training-guide.md

 <font color="#0F52BA">**Trainer:**</font> *I will now approach each of you individually.
 When I do, make sure to greet me with your greeting.*

 **Approach the first LR.
-Wait for the LR to state their greeting and begin once they do.**
+Wait for the LR to state their greeting and begin once they do.
+Trainers may not change the order.**

 <font color="#0F52BA">**Trainer:**</font> *Greetings!
 May I please have a Cherry Slushie and a Regular Coffee?*